Crazy Conversations That Are Emotionally Abusive

-The following was originally written and published by Elle Renee on Facebook.
+The following was originally written and published by Elle Renee Arters on Facebook.
 It resonated with so many people that I wanted to give it a permanent home online where others would be able to easily find it.
-With Elle’s permission, I give you this crazy conversation. (***WARNING*** This could be triggering for some.)
+With Elle’s permission, I give you these crazy conversations that are emotionally abusive. (***WARNING*** This could be triggering for some.)

 Wife: Did you spend this $195 I see in our account?

 Husband: No, I don’t know what you’re talking about.

 W: The $195 to Dick’s Sporting Goods?
 Your favorite store?
 You didn’t buy something?
 Because we hadn’t talked about it & now we’re under in our account.

 H: I told you no. How did we go under?
 You’re supposed to be the one balancing our account.
 How did you let this happen?

 H: Have you been checking our account every day?